 Art.
-26. The first round of balloting for the election of the President of the Republic shall take place at most forty five days and at least thirty days before the expiration of the mandate of the incumbent President of the Republic or, if the Presidency is vacant as a result of decease, resignation or definitive impediment, within sixty days following such vacancy.
+26. The ballot for the election of the President of the Republic shall take place at most forty five days and at least thirty days before the expiration of the mandate of the incumbent President of the Republic or, if the Presidency is vacant as a result of decease, resignation or definitive impediment, within sixty days following such vacancy.